parsee-ai/parsee-core/readme.md

 While Parsee has first class support for LLMs, the goal of Parsee is also not to limit itself to LLMs, as at least as of today, custom non-LLM models usually outperform LLMs in terms of speed, accuracy and cost-efficiency given that there is a large enough dataset available.
 At SimFin for example, we are using Parsee for extracting data from hundreds of documents daily, entirely without LLMs as we have already a substantial dataset built up for our tasks.

+For handling tables from PDFs and images properly, we also released our open source PDF table extraction package: https://github.com/parsee-ai/parsee-pdf-reader

 ## Installation:

 Recommended install with poetry: https://python-poetry.org/docs/